timjrobinson/ssb-db2-examples/README.md

 ## FAQ

 Q: Why do you run `.slice()` on data being returned from the callback?
 A: Arrays are passed by reference, when returning the data by reference then calling `sbot.close()` the database was throwing segfaults, because it closed while the test was still using the data by reference.
-Calling `.slice()` creates a copy of the data so it doesn't error out.
+Calling `.slice()` creates a copy of the array so it doesn't error.